-Jody Winder was walking back from an errand in Milton, Ont., on a mild fall day in 2017, when she discovered a hole in the panoramic sunroof of her brand-new BMW X5.
+A Toronto driver is looking for answers about why his vehicle’s sunroof seemingly shattered without warning.
+Sean O’Shea reports.
+Jody Winder was walking back from an errand in Milton, Ont., on a mild fall day in 2017 when she discovered a hole in the panoramic sunroof of her brand-new BMW X5.
 She had just picked up the vehicle from a Toronto dealership less than two weeks earlier.

 When she called BMW Assist, the car maker’s exclusive emergency service for drivers, she said she was told her vehicle was “driveable.”
-She would have to take it to the dealership herself for repair the next day.
+She would have to take it to the dealership for repair the next day.

 “It was terrifying,” she added.

 In a letter threatening legal action viewed by Global News, Winder demanded a new replacement vehicle or a complete refund of her $90,000 car purchase.
-Eventually, BMW agreed to cover the cost of replacing the roof, cleaning up the interior and repairing the roof under “goodwill,” according to Winder.
+Eventually, BMW agreed to cover the cost of replacing the roof, cleaning up the interior, and repairing the roof under “goodwill,” according to Winder.

 BMW Group Canada has not responded to several requests for comment about Winder’s account of the events.